-If you're sick of the high interest rates attached to personal loans from the major lenders in Australia, you may be interested in the new lending phenomenon that landed in Australia a few years ago.
+If you're sick of the high interest rates attached to personal loans from the major lenders in Australia, you may be interested in a different type of lending.
 It's called peer to peer lending or P2P for short.

 The online borrowing and lending platform cuts out the middleman, AKA the banks, and allows you to borrow money directly from investors at a lower rate.